National Union of Labour and Socialist Clubs

-In Britain, the National Union of Labour and Socialist Clubs (NULSC) is a socialist society representing Working men's clubs affiliated to the Labour Party (many are also affiliated to the Working Men's Club and Institute Union).
+The National Union of Labour and Socialist Clubs (NULSC) is a socialist society representing Working men's clubs affiliated to the Labour Party of the United Kingdom, with many also affiliated to the Working Men's Club and Institute Union.
+The society was founded in 1918.
+As of 2020, there were 28 working men's clubs associated with the society.